Acid attack: United Kingdom

-After a spate of attacks in London in 2017, the Home Office said it would consider changes in laws and measures regarding sales of acid, as well as changes in prosecution and sentencing guidelines.
+After a spate of attacks in London in 2017, the Home Office said it would consider changes in laws and measures regarding sales of acid and changes in prosecution and sentencing guidelines.
 As of 2017, it is unlawful to carry acid with the intent to cause harm.
 Attacks are prosecuted as acts of actual bodily harm and grievous bodily harm.
 Three quarters of police investigations do not end in prosecution, either because the attacker could not be found, or because the victim is unwilling to press charges.
 According to ASTI, of the 2,078 acid attack crimes recorded for the years 2011–2016 in UK, only 414 of those crimes resulted in charges being brought.
 Most acid attack crimes happened in London, where over 1,200 cases were recorded over the past five years.
 From 2011 to 2016 there were 1,464 crimes involving acid or corrosive substance.
-Northumbria recorded the second highest with 109 recorded attacks, Cambridgeshire had 69 attacks, Hertfordshire 67, Greater Manchester 57 and Humberside 52.
+Northumbria recorded the second highest with 109 recorded attacks, Cambridgeshire had 69 attacks, Hertfordshire 67, Greater Manchester 57, and Humberside 52.

 The Offensive Weapons Act 2019 made provisions for crimes related to acid attacks, including bringing in greater regulation of the sale of corrosive products and making it an offence to carry a corrosive substance in a public place without good reason.